‘Antivirus is dead’: The rising enterprise security threats for 2021 and how to protect against them

 Among increased ransomware activity, 2020 also saw the accelerated integration of data extortion and blackmail techniques, a practice the report warns will likely grow this year.
 This echoes another recent report from data protection specialist Acronis, which declared “2021 will be the year of extortion.”

-New ransomware variants and families were also introduced, and one actor launched ransomware as a service (RaaS).
+New ransomware variants and families were also introduced, and one actor launched ransomware-as-a-service (RaaS).
 The report also details the increased use of access brokers, wherein hackers who gain backend access to enterprises simply sell it directly to malware actors.
 This eliminates the time spent identifying targets and gaining access, allowing them to deploy more malware faster.

 Enterprises at greatest risk: Although most ransomware operations are opportunistic, the industrial, engineering, and manufacturing sectors were especially targeted in 2020.
 Technology and retail sectors are also at high risk.